×

 Access Specifiers in C++

-Data hiding in C++ is achieved with the help of Access modifiers as known as Access specifiers.
-Class members (both data members and member functions) can have varying accessibility depending on the type of access specifier its written under.
+Data hiding in C++ is achieved with the help of access specifiers (also called access modifiers).
+Class members — both data members and member functions — can have different accessibility depending on which access specifier they are declared under.

 Types of Access Modifiers